 Cornwall has nearly 300 miles of coastline to explore; there’s nothing quite like rambling along the South West Coast Path.
 With extensive and inspiring views, fresh sea air and a plethora of pathways, enjoy a short stroll or a long ramble along the coast.
 Just make sure you pack a raincoat and wear sensible footwear!

 Take a look at these properties just moments from the coast path: St Breca in Prussia Cove, Lamorna House in Praa Sands, Trylewyth in Sennen, Pencarrow in Mevagissey, Gunvor Cottage in Coverack, Songbirds in Bude and Gull Rock Retreat in Newquay.

 Cornwall’s well known for its love of good food, from famous Cornish pasties to fresh seafood and handmade traditional ice-cream.
 If you come to Cornwall, there are several foods which you simply have to try.
 Of course, top of the list is a Cornish pasty, followed closely by a cream tea (and don’t forget, it’s jam first!); these two famous foods can be found pretty much anywhere in Cornwall.
-We also boast some fantastic fine dining restaurants across Cornwall, including Rick Stein’s seafood restaurants, Jamie Oliver’s Fifteen, Restaurant Nathan Outlaw and Ben Tunnicliffe’s restaurant and pub.
+We also boast some fantastic fine dining restaurants across Cornwall, including Rick Stein’s seafood restaurants, Nathan Outlaw's restaurant and Ben Tunnicliffe’s restaurant and pub.

 Along with our love of food, Cornwall is particularly good at producing a fine tipple!
 From local breweries to small vineyards and independent distilleries, there’s something for everyone, including those who prefer a non-alcoholic beverage; Cornwall is home to the only tea plantation in Cornwall at Tregothnan Estate, you can read about our visit to the tea estate here.